Contact Us

 News

-'Catastrophic' Hurricane Helene Threatens $426B Of Commercial Property
+'Catastrophic' Hurricane Helene Makes Landfall, Threatens $426B Of Commercial Property

-Hurricane Helene is bearing down on Florida’s southwest coast, expected to strengthen into a sprawling Category 4 storm when it makes landfall Thursday night and have a devastating impact on a wide swath of the Southeastern United States.
+It is expected to have a devastating impact on a wide swath of the Southeastern United States.

 Placeholder

-A satellite image of Hurricane Helene from Wednesday evening show storm bands enveloping Florida.
+A satellite image of Hurricane Helene from Wednesday evening shows storm bands enveloping Florida.

-Helene is projected to cause between $3B and $6B in insured losses, according to a post from Gallagher Re, a provider of reinsurance.
-Moody’s estimates that 161,849 commercial buildings with an estimated value of $426B are in the storm’s path.
+Helene was projected to cause between $3B and $6B in insured losses, according to a Wednesday estimate from Gallagher Re, a provider of reinsurance.
+Moody’s estimates that 161,849 commercial buildings with an estimated value of $426B are in the path where winds could rise above 50 mph, risking property damage.

 This year’s hurricane season started with dire predictions of more dangerous storms than usual, but then no hurricanes formed for two months, leaving some to question the forecast.
 But meteorologists have been warning that the U.S. was not yet out of the woods, and Helene is expected to cause catastrophic flooding and an "unsurvivable" storm surge, according to the National Hurricane Center.